-An investor's first deep look into a startup often begins with a "pitch deck".
+An investor’s first deep look into a startup often begins with a “pitch deck”.
 A pitch deck is a short PowerPoint deck that founders prepare to summarize their company, their product offering, their intended customer base, their financial projections, their current progress, and so on.
-Here's a sample pitch deck:
+Sample pitch decks can be found here.

 Okay, so you’re reading the pitch deck, you skim past a slide, and then you hesitate.
 There’s an odd feeling in your gut and you’re not sure why, so you go back to the previous slide and read it again.
 And that’s when you find The Deception.
 The Deception can take on countless forms:

 A startup focused on dieting exclaims that its revenues doubled last month.
 It doesn’t mention that last month was January, and that thanks to New Year’s resolutions, revenues always explode in January and then implode in February and March.

 A social network claims that 80% of its users use the site everyday.
 What’s not mentioned is that the site is still private and its users all the network’s employees and their family members.

 A company with a neat hardware product talks about their $5m annualized** revenue.
 What they neglected to add is that they ran a huge 24-hour promotion last week, had $15,000 in sales, and then extrapolated that outlier day’s revenues to an entire year.